- 52% response rate

 - Seen Queen in Kyiv, Ukraine

 A few years back I was a performer/volunteer for the 2010 Winter Olympics and it was unbelievable.
 Not only did was being part of the show extraordinary but it made me realize how proud I was to be Canadian.
 Partying with the athletes on the floor after the closing was pretty wild too.
 Truly a once in a lifetime opportunity!!!

 I can teach you how to juggle, hitchhike (their IS a science to it eh :P), make a shelter out of everything around you or make a fire.
 I can even teach you poker.
 I can tell you all about my adventures all around the word and what I have learned from each country and experienced.

 A spontaneous and fun individual.
 Someone who likes to socialize, cook, cleans and dumpster dives to supply food for a house he is staying or living at.
 He likes to have some drinks, chill out, get to know the host and hopefully one day we can be friends!!!
 If you play sports, we will hit it off right away.
-I can teach you about hockey, poker, dumpster diving, hitch-hiking, juggling, pool and can supply endless stories of my epic journeys around the world and hopefully I can hear about yours as well.
+I can teach you about hockey, poker, hitch-hiking, juggling, pool and can supply endless stories of my epic journeys around the world and hopefully I can hear about yours as well.

-Australia, Canada, Gibraltar, Spain, United Kingdom
+Australia, Canada, Gibraltar, Ireland, New Zealand, Spain, United Kingdom